 The “Arbeiter Samariter Bund Deutschland e.V (ASB) started its activities in March 2016 while it officially opened its headquarters in Thessaloniki, Northern Greece, in June 2016.
-Currently, ASB Greece is in charge of four refugee camps in Greece (Diavata, Katsikas, Filipiada and Agia Eleni).
+Currently, ASB Greece is providing services in three refugee camps in Greece (Katsikas, Filipiada and Agia Eleni).

 In 2019 the ASB with the funding of the Directorate-General for Migration and Home Affairs of the European Union (DG HOME) and in coordination with the International Organization for Migration (IOM) implemented the “Improving the Greek Reception System through Site Management Support and targeted interventions in Long-Term Accommodation Sites” projects for the sites of Diavata, Katsikas, Filippiada and Doliana.